unitaryfund/mitiq/docs/source/01_guide/01_guide_03-folding.rst

 Any supported circuits can be folded
 =============================================

-Any program types supported by ``mitiq`` can be folded.
-The interface for all folding functions is the same.
+Any program types supported by ``mitiq`` can be folded, and the interface for all folding functions is the same.
 In the following example, we fold a Qiskit circuit.

 .. note::